 This post contains my observations and experience on how practicing mindfulness fundamentally improves your experience of life.

 ‘Mindfulness isn’t difficult.
 We just need to remember to do it.’ – Sharon Salzburg

 Jon Kabat-Zinn, a world authority on mindfulness, defines it as paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.
 These are the three elements you need to remember.

 - In the present moment

 - Non judgmental

-The news anchor, Dan Harris, who has written a book (which features in this list of recommended self-help books) about mindfulness, defines it as “the skill of knowing what’s happening in your head at any given moment without getting carried away by it”.
+The news anchor, Dan Harris, who has written a book (which features in this list of 35 Personal Growth/Self-Development Books to Read ASAP) about mindfulness, defines it as “the skill of knowing what’s happening in your head at any given moment without getting carried away by it”.